Featured in this article

-As mentioned, this is the second time the two brands have come together; anyone with their finger on the pulse of H&M's iconic collabs will know that.
-In fact, if you really know your stuff, you'll have clocked that this release comes almost exactly 20 years to the day of the last collection – H&M's second ever collab after Karl Lagerfeld in 2004.
-So to say I'm excited would be an understatement.
+Again, this is the second time the two brands have come together; anyone with their finger on the pulse of H&M's iconic collabs will know that.
+In fact, if you really know your stuff, you'll have clocked that this release comes almost exactly 20 years to the day of the last collection – H&M's second ever collaboration after Karl Lagerfeld in 2004.

-What to expect, then?
-Stella McCartney is known and adored for her use of certified and responsible materials (many of which are recycled); something H&M has tapped into more themselves over the years.
-This edit will celebrate that DNA along with signature styles and silhouettes (I'm hoping and praying for an iteration on the Falabella bag).
+Stella McCartney is renowned and adored for her use of certified and responsible materials (many of which are recycled); something H&M has tapped into more themselves over the years.
+This celebrates that DNA along with signature styles and silhouettes (I was hoping and praying for an iteration on the Falabella bag, and there's a strong contender below).

 Ann-Sofie Johansson, creative advisor and former head of design at H&M, added: “Stella is a true ground breaker.
 From the start, she disrupted fashion with designs that put forward a rule-breaking femininity.
 This collection is full of must-have pieces that nod to that legacy.
 Stella's moral compass and tireless commitment to sustainable practices have long inspired all of us at H&M, so it's an honour to partner with her on such an ambitious project.”

-As for the Stella McCartney H&M 2026 pieces themselves, other than the sneak peek we were given last night, I'm utterly clueless.
-What I have spent the last few hours doing, however, is scrolling back through the archives and reacquainting myself with the absolute looks that were served from the 2005 drop's launch party.
-Think: Hillary Duff in a knee-length cami dress with tassel ties, Gwyneth Paltrow in a satin blazer and culottes, and Peaches Geldof in a black midi dress and white ballet flats.
-Very early-noughties.
+Though, in case you're curious, I spent a few hours scrolling back through the archives and reacquainting myself with the absolute looks that were served from the early-noughties launch party.
+See below for Hillary Duff in a knee-length cami dress with tassel ties, Gwyneth Paltrow in a satin blazer and culottes, and Peaches Geldof in a black midi dress and white ballet flats.
+Iconic.

 For more from Glamour UK's Senior Commerce Writer Georgia Trodd, follow her on Instagram @georgiatrodd.